Just-a-guy-o7/snake-game/README.md

 # snake-game
-A python program using Pygame for tthe classic snake game
+A python program using Pygame for the classic snake game

+use "wasd" or arrow keys to control the snake and get the high score .... good luck:)